Key Takeaways:

 Result?
 You can close your books faster with 99% accuracy.

-How does AI improve AR reconciliation beyond automation?
+How does AI improve AP reconciliation?

 How often should you reconcile accounts payable?